samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 Input: "JL.
 Supratman No.72, Cihuar Geulis, Kec.
 Cibeunying Kaler, Kota Bandung, Jawa Barat 40114"

-The address literally contains the subdistrict name "Cihuar Geulis".
+The subdistrict name is in the input, but misspelled: the kelurahan is Cihaur Geulis, not Cihuar Geulis.
+The postal code is wrong too, 40114 belongs to Kelurahan Cihapit, Kecamatan Bandung Wetan, not to Cihaur Geulis (40122).
 The result came back as Cibeunying Kaler, Kota Bandung, Jawa Barat 40114, **status VALID, confidence 0.90**, with no subdistrict resolved.

 That exposed a problem in the current implementation.
-The status logic stamps **VALID** based on province + city + district. **It never checks the subdistrict.** So a result can be fully confident about a location whose weakest level is missing or wrong.
+The status logic stamps VALID based on province + city + district. **It never checks the subdistrict.** So a result can be fully confident about a location whose weakest level is missing or wrong.
 The engine has no way to say "I am not sure about the subdistrict".
 It just does not look at it.
+The benchmark ground truth carried the same misspelling, so it needs fixing in the test set before the next run.

 ### Case 2: one word, two levels, wrong province